xu1868/Amano-Aki/README.md

 - 📫 I'd like to keep my Twitter (+ other SNS accounts) private.
 You may contact me through my email tianyangxu [at] whu.edu.cn.

 - 🐈 Love cats but too busy to own one... nyaa!

+- 🤔 My bio is an extract of lyric of [宵加減テトラゴン](https://www.youtube.com/watch?v=PzVy9FPz2Rk), which roughly translates to `Roses for deserts, love for stars / and let me put the bouquet in the street corner'.